-Key findings: In 2016, taxpayers disputed 372 VAT refund claims.
-This equated to a dispute rate of 0.23% of all claims received.
+In 2016, taxpayers disputed with 372 VAT refund claims a relatively small number of VAT refund claims.
+This equated to a dispute rate of 0.23% of all VAT refund claims received.
 At 81.2%, the majority of disputes occurred at the administrative level.

-Interestingly, the size of the claim did not appear to be a decisive factor for taxpayers to appeal a decision at the judicial level considering the average value of a claim at this level was, at EUR 433,000, smaller than the average value of a claim disputed at the administrative level (EUR 609,000).
-This is surprising seeing that appeals at the judicial level are generally more costly and, therefore, the expectation is that taxpayers would tend to appeal higher value claims at this level.
+Interestingly, the size of the claim did not appear to be a decisive factor for taxpayers to appeal a decision at the judicial level considering the average value of a claim at this level was with EUR 433,000, smaller than the average value of a claim disputed at the administrative level (EUR 609,000).
+This is surprising seeing that appeals at judicial level generally attract more cost and, therefore, the expectation is that taxpayers tend to appeal higher value claims at this level.

 Looking at dispute settlement, a significant difference can be identified between decisions made at the administrative level and the judicial level.
-At 61.5%, a large proportion of claims disputed at the administrative level were ruled in favor of the taxpayer.
+At 61.5%, the majority of claims disputed at the administrative level were ruled in favor of the taxpayer.
 Decisions on claims disputed at the judicial level, on the other hand, were mostly made in favor of tax administrations (83.3%).

-The businesses surveyed recorded that dispute procedures typically take between 31-60 days.
+Businesses surveyed recorded that dispute procedures typically take between 31-60 days.
 Only two out of eight businesses in Greece recorded that dispute procedures take longer than 90 days.

-Business responses with regard to costs to businesses of disputing a decision was varied.
-This can potentially be because costs for businesses may vary depending on the Member State in which they are established or the Member State of Refund where the disputes takes place.
+Business responses with regards to costs to businesses of disputing a decision was varied.
+This can potentially be because costs for business may vary depending on the Member State in which businesses are established or the Member State of Refund where the disputes takes place.

 This section of the report discusses the frequency and common causes for disputes over VAT refund claims.
 Disputes at both the administrative and judicial levels will be assessed.
-Disputes at the administrative level refer to informal challenges between tax administrations and businesses, where there are disagreements over actions and decisions.
-Judicial disputes refer to conflicts where the tax administration and the business decide to resort to legal recourse to resolve the issue.
+Disputes at the administrative level refer to informal challenges between Tax administrations and businesses, where there are disagreements over actions and decisions.
+Judicial disputes refer to conflicts where the tax administrations and the business decide to resort to legal recourse to resolve the issue at a court.